ERROR0418/EmmServer/README.md

 Reverse Engineered third party API server for EMMVRC

 ## Warning!
+Emm will definitely not condone any of this, you might get banned from the EMMVRC network for using it

 This code is VERY messy and was threw together in the space of 4-6 hours over midnight.

 Feel free to use this but no bug testing or security audits have been run.